 For any long-term trust, a Trust Protector can potentially solve a multitude of similar problems after you’re gone, saving your family time, money, and a lot of strife.

 Should I Worry About Giving Power to a Trust Protector?

-	Trust Protectors have become a common feature of many trusts created by up-to-date attorneys—even though clients do sometimes express concern about giving power over a trust to a third party, even a reputable attorney.
+Trust Protectors have become a common feature of many trusts created by up-to-date attorneys—even though clients do sometimes express concern about giving control over a trust to a third party, even a reputable attorney.

 Clients ask, “How can I give that kind of leverage to an attorney?
 What if they decide to do something really crazy?”

 Let me assure you that in my 26 years of practicing law, in my affiliations with numerous legal groups, and in my discussions with innumerable estate attorneys, I have never heard of a single case of a Trust Protector “going rogue.”
-I do know that the risks in not having a Trust Protector are far higher, because as I and my colleagues have seen many times, the chance of something unforeseen occurring after you pass away are serious indeed.
+I do know that the risks in not having a Trust Protector are far higher, because as I and my colleagues have seen many times, the chance of something unforeseen occurring after you pass away is serious indeed.

 Again: when you pass, your Revocable Living Trust becomes irrevocable.
 That means no changes, no modifications—without a Trust Protector clause.

 Not all California Estate Planning attorneys recommend Trust Protectors, partly because not all lawyers are even familiar with the Trust Protector role and definition.
 Here at CunninghamLegal, however, we generally urge clients to consider adding a Trust Protector clause to any trust, and especially to those designed to last a long time—more on that later.